GospelTrust/kairos-th-513/docs/content/_week-04/session-12.md

    Having suffered for 12 years of this disease that made her unclean (Lev.
 15:19-27), her intent was to touch his cloak clandestinely, hoping that that would cure her.

-   - a.
-To her amazement, “immediately her bleeding stopped.”
+   - To her amazement, “immediately her bleeding stopped.”

       1. She got what she wanted: freedom from a disease that made her feel shame

       2. She was not sick anymore; she was now free, physically.

-   - b.
-She, then, looked for a quick exit but Jesus, to her chagrin, wouldn’t allow it; he demanded to know who touched him when in fact many were doing so.
+   - She, then, looked for a quick exit but Jesus, to her chagrin, wouldn’t allow it; he demanded to know who touched him when in fact many were doing so.

 2. But identifying herself was the last thing she wanted to do.